hcoles/blog/_posts/2021-03-30-dont-let-your-code-dry.md

 pitest -Ppitest -Dfeatures="+GIT" test
 ```

-The analysis is more fine grained than before.
-By default its limited to just the modified lines.
+The analysis is more fine-grained than before.
+By default, it's limited to just the modified lines.
 This means it takes less time, but more importantly it reduces the noise.
 The results you see are now only those that are actually in the change.
 This is true locally, but also when run against a pull request.

 The problems with bytecode mapping back and forth have also been solved, so no more edge cases to worry about.